 High cycling capability: recently built combined cycle plants are generally characterised by fast start-up (15-30 minutes hot start-up, 60 minutes warm start-up) and shut down, fast load change and load ramps (35-50 MW/minute max), moderate start-up emissions, high start-up reliability.
 R&D is required on further reduction in start-up times and increasing load ramp rates while ensuring minimum impact on the lifetime of critical components.

 Operational flexibility at low operating costs: this means high part-load efficiency and short start-up time.
 This also requires addressing R&D to the entire plant including the bottoming cycle.

+Reduction of investment costs: The operational hours of some of the flexible gas turbines will be limited to the hours with low wind and solar power.
+To enable a reasonable return on investment, the production costs of such gas turbines have to be reduced.
+R&D is required to develop new production technologies and different materials for cost reduction.

 Energy storage solutions: integration of energy storage solutions in thermal power plants is a field which needs to be further explored, in order to increase ramp capabilities and allow operation at nominal maximum and minimum load though maintaining the possibility to provide ancillary services.

 Renewable energy storage through hydrogen: a different path requiring further R&D is related to utilising excess energy from renewable sources or from conventional power plants during off-demand (e.g. night) hours for hydrogen production.
 There is a significant drive to use the gas grid to accommodate a higher hydrogen content which helps to maximise renewable energy storage.
 It is thus imperative to conduct research and development to increase the tolerable level of hydrogen in natural gas to be fired in existing gas turbines or new designs (see “Fuel Flexibility” chapter).